hnrzzle/workshop-promises-fat-arrows/async-js-patterns.md

 ## Event loop?

-What is the event loop anyway?
+* What is the event loop anyway?
+* Async callbacks: don't unleash Zalgo!